Poyuli/sentiment.analysis/README.md

 5. For feature scaling, "standard" methods scale data to be centered around 0 with unit variance; "unsigned" methods scale data to have the max value 1 and min value 0; "signed" methods scale data to have the max value 1 and min value -1.

-Following are 10-fold cross validation scores for different machine learning algorithms:
-(or OOB Score for Random Forest)
+Following are 10-fold cross validation scores for different machine learning algorithms (or OOB Score for Random Forest):

 # Random Forest
 0.82752 (n_estimators=100)